 Public Act 93-0310 established the Illinois AMBER Plan Task Force to monitor and review the implementation and operation of the AMBER Alert notification system and the endangered missing person advisory process.
 The Task Force continues to discuss ways of updating and enhancing the current AMBER Alert system.
-The Task Force maintains the AMBER Alert website, www.amberillinois.org, while also providing information to law enforcement, educators, media, parents, and the general public regarding the Illinois AMBER Alert Plan.
+The Task Force maintains the AMBER Alert website, www.amberillinois.org, while also providing information to law enforcement, educators, media, parents, and the general public regarding to the Illinois AMBER Alert Plan.

-In 2020, the Illinois AMBER Alert Task Force continued to utilize its partnership with the Illinois Lottery.
+In 2021, the Illinois AMBER Alert Task Force continued to utilize its partnership with the Illinois Lottery.
 As a partner, the Illinois Lottery utilizes its digital lottery terminals inside of over 2,000 retail establishments to display all active AMBER Alert and Endangered Missing Person Advisory messages.

 The partnerships do not stop at lottery terminals.
 The AMBER Alert Notification System continues to utilize digital message boards over Illinois interstates and tollways.
-This partnership with the Illinois Department of Transportation and the Illinois Tollway Authority has led to increased awareness for drivers of Illinois roadways.
+This partnership with the Illinois Department of Transportation and the Illinois Toll Highway Authority has led to increased awareness for drivers of Illinois roadways.

-On January 13, 2020, Illinois observed AMBER Alert Awareness Day.
+On January 13, 2021, Illinois observed AMBER Alert Awareness Day.
 A poster contest titled "Bring Our Missing Children Home" was launched by the Illinois AMBER Alert Task Force.
 School superintendents, principals, teachers, community leaders, law enforcement, and parents joined in the effort to educate children about safety issues.

 The Illinois Clearinghouse continues to chair the Interstate Advisory Council for Missing and Exploited Children (I-SEARCH).
-This council is made up of various law enforcement and child safety agencies throughout 13 midwest states.
+This council is made up of various law enforcement and child safety agencies throughout 13 Midwest states.
 I-SEARCH states have been meeting biannually since 1982 in an effort to enhance missing person communications and investigations that cross state lines.
 Clearinghouse managers and AMBER Alert coordinators from Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin make up the I-SEARCH Council.

-In May 2020, Illinois marked the six-year anniversary of its partnership with Alert GPS.
+In May 2021, Illinois marked the seven-year anniversary of its partnership with Alert GPS.
 This technology provides a more efficient and effective warning system to law enforcement, media, and the public.
 The Law Enforcement Alerting Portal (L.E.A.P) delivers major efficiencies to the Illinois AMBER Alert notification system.
 It provides a quicker more robust alerting technology that enables the issuance of AMBER alerts through a variety of sources including texts, emails, faxes, and website feeds, as well as the Emergency Alert System (EAS), Integrated Public Alert Warning System (IPAWS) and Wireless Emergency Alerts (WEA) through cell phone towers.
 These are the same systems used during severe weather emergencies to provide alerts to broadcasters and individuals through their cell phones.
 The technology has been expanded to include all Endangered Missing Person advisories, including Silver Search.

-In May 2020, Illinois observed Missing Children's Month by participating in various activities that brought attention to missing children cases in Illinois.
-The month long education and safety initiative culminates in national activities in Washington, DC on May 25, Missing Child Awareness Day.
+In May 2021, Illinois observed Missing Children's Month by participating in various activities that brought attention to missing children cases in Illinois.
+The monthlong education and safety initiative culminates in national activities in Washington, D.C. on May 25, Missing Child Awareness Day.

-The national Missing Person and AMBER Alert conference was cancelled in 2020 due to COVID-19 protocols.
-A virtual conference will be held in August 2021.
-AMBER Alert coordinators from all states will come together to collaborate efforts to deal with missing and abducted children's issues.
-These workshops will provide the ability for states to discuss cross border issues as they relate to missing and abducted children.
-This conference will provide great networking opportunities for AMBER Alert coordinators and Clearinghouse managers.
+The national Missing Person and AMBER Alert conference was held virtually in August 2021.
+AMBER Alert coordinators from all states came together to collaborate efforts to deal with missing and abducted children's issues.
+These workshops provided the ability for states to discuss cross border issues as they relate to missing and abducted children.
+This conference provided great virtual networking opportunities for AMBER Alert coordinators and Clearinghouse managers.